ChristianVT20/ng-todolist/README.md

 Running `grunt test` will run the unit tests with karma.
 =======
 # ng-todolist
 Second approximation to AngularJS.
-This time I try a To Do list using Yeoman.
+This time I try a "To Do list" using Yeoman-Bower-Grunt with local persistence.

-See the demo at the link:
+See the demo at the next link:

 http://christianvt20.github.io/ng-todolist